jdavidrcamacho/jdavidrcamacho/README.md

 As an astronomer I have a wide experience on python and C++ while also learning ruby, julia and COBOL for fun.

+If you wish to know a bit more about me feel free to check my works [here](https://scholar.google.com/citations?user=siFDifoAAAAJ) or [here](https://oeis.org/A308619)!

 👉🏼 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-camacho-phd-83a97b104/) .

 <!---